0x4337/0x4337/README.md

 ---

-## 🚀 About Me
+## About Me

-I'm a `Full-Stack Web Developer`, passionate about `web3, trading and ai tech`, currently working 24/7 on `an automated cryptocurrency copy trading admin and user dashboard along with its on brand landing page in NextJS 13 app dir and Tailwind`.
+I'm a `Full-Stack Web Developer`, passionate about `web3, trading, and ai that makes shit easier`, currently working 24/7 on `a multi-asset, automated, copy trading, admin and user dashboard along with its on brand landing page in NextJS 13 app dir and Tailwind`.

 ---